-The Group's long-term credit rating from Moody's Investor Services is currently A1 (the short-term rating is P-1), and from Standard & Poor's is A+ (the short-term credit rating is A-1).
-The ratings outlook from both agencies has not changed during FY2013 or since 30 June 2013.
+On 21 August 2013, Moody's Investors Service affirmed the Group's long-term credit rating of A1 (the short-term credit rating is P-1).
+Standard & Poor's are currently conducting their annual review of the Group's long-term credit rating of A+ (the short-term credit rating is A-1).